Expensify/App/help/expense.md

 * **Verification Status** - Check your bank account status in the **Bank accounts** section under workspace settings.
 The status will either be **Verifying** or **Pending**.
 * **Input Transaction Amounts** - Once you receive the test deposits, input the transaction amounts as prompted in Expensify to complete the validation process.

+### [Expense Tags] What are tags in Expensify Expense?
+Tags in Expensify refer to line-item details like classes, projects, locations, and customers that help code expenses for accounting and reporting.
+Tags can be manually created or imported from a connected accounting system.
+Expensify learns and applies tags automatically over time.

+### [Workflows] What are workflows in Expensify Expense?
+Workflows in Expensify Expense allow you to manage expense approvals and submissions:
+* **Add Approvals** - Requires additional approval for an expense before payment can be authorized.
+The default approver is the workspace owner, but it can be changed to another workspace admin.
+* **Delay Submissions** - Determines when expenses without issues are automatically submitted.
+You can set a delay frequency for automatic submissions.

+### [Report Fields] What are report fields in Expensify Expense?
+Report fields allow you to add additional details to your reports:
+* **Enable Report Fields** - Report fields can be enabled in Workspaces on the Control plan.
+They provide a way to specify header-level details like project names or locations.
+* **Create Report Fields** - Once enabled, report fields can be created for free-text input, date selection, or a list of options.
+* **Edit/Delete Report Fields** - Existing report fields can be modified or removed as needed to keep your workspace organized.

 ## Tutorials

 ### Expense Reports